floticerus/ten.js/README.md

 ```

 -----
-### .removeClass(class)
+### .removeClass()
+Arguments

+1. `string` OR `array`

 Accepts a string or an array of strings.
 Removes the specified class(es) to the targeted element.
+If a string is used, spaces separate the different classes.
 >
 ```
 element.removeClass("foo");